aghar-usman/aghar-usman/README.md

 💻 I'm a **BE Information Science & Engineering** student passionate about **Data Science, AI, and Full-Stack Development**.
 🎮 Developing **WebSocket-based multiplayer games** (Connect 4, Tic-Tac-Toe) with **JavaScript and Node.js**.
 🛡️ Exploring **AI-powered cybersecurity solutions** with a **MVP-first** approach.
 📊 Gaining expertise in **Data Science & Analytics** to drive real-world solutions.
-🌐 Building a **college-exclusive resource hub** to help students access academic materials efficiently.
 💡 Enthusiastic about emerging technologies, intelligent automation, and building impactful solutions.

 ## 💞️ Looking to Collaborate On